 Partial Order Processing

 Sometimes the entire order will not be available at the same time.
 While it may cost more in shipping, some ecommerce stores will ship items in multiple batches to ensure the end customer receives items more quickly than they would if they waited for a complete order.
 This is a business decision for the company’s ecommerce order fulfillment strategy, and customers can sometimes make this decision when placing their order.
 With visibility into the inventory system, the customer can place the order knowing the delivery timing.

 One thing not yet discussed is reverse logistics, also known as returns.
 This returns process can be expensive for the ecommerce business.
 If the items arrive in good condition and in the promised timeframe, the return rate will decrease.
 But there will be a return rate even if the right items were ordered.
 The business should plan for an easy process for the customer.
 That can include offering preprinted labels and carrier pick-up, and an automated system for tracking the return and receiving credit.

 Many ecommerce businesses find it’s more efficient and cost-effective to outsource fulfillment to a third party logistics company.
-Just like Shipware can help reduce costs with shipping invoices, we can help you optimize your 3PL contracts through our expert negotiating guidance.
+Just like Shipware can help reduce costs with shipping invoices, we can help you optimize your 3PL contracts through our expert negotiating guidance and 3PL consultants.
 Choosing the right 3PL and negotiating the best contract plays a big role in optimizing order fulfillment.
 Reach out to us for a free consultation.

 For more questions about outsourced fulfillment, check out our blog on what 3PL is.
 Our resources also breakdown the difference between 3PL vs 4PL, so you can determine the best option for your ecommerce order fulfillment process.